hbiom/DataViz_CT_CCR/README.md

 ## Repository

 Project repository should be organized as below with image and corresponding mask (must have the same name) in imagesTr and labelsTr folder respectively.

+functions to retrieve mask coordinate and cropped image in utils.py come from this repository (https://github.com/guillaumefrd/brain-tumor-mri-dataset)

 ```
 CT_CCR